 Absolute accuracy was assessed using Non-vegetated Vertical Accuracy (NVA) reporting designed to meet guidelines presented in the FGDC National Standard for Spatial Data Accuracy3.
 NVA compares known ground quality assurance point data collected on open, bare earth surfaces with level slope (<20°) to the triangulated surface generated by the LiDAR points.
-NVA is a measure of the accuracy of LiDAR point data in open areas where the LiDAR system has a high probability of measuring the ground surface and is evaluated at the 95% confidence interval (1.96 RMSE), as shown in Table 11.
+NVA is a measure of the accuracy of LiDAR point data in open areas where the LiDAR system has a high probability of measuring the ground surface and is evaluated at the 95% confidence interval (1.96 RMSE), as shown in Table 10.

 The mean and standard deviation (sigma σ) of divergence of the ground surface model from ground check point coordinates are also considered during accuracy assessment.
 These statistics assume the error for x, y and z is normally distributed, and therefore the skew and kurtosis of distributions are also considered when evaluating error statistics.
-For the Platte River survey, 49 ground check points were withheld in total resulting in a non-vegetated vertical accuracy of 0.140 feet (0.043 meters) (Figure 14).

-Additionally, bathymetric check points (submerged or along the water's edge) were collected in order to assess the vertical accuracy of the submerged surface (bathymetry of Platte River).
-Evaluation of 140 bathymetric check points at the 95% confidence level resulted in a value of 0.257 feet, (0.078 meters) (Table 11, Figure 15).
+For the Platte River survey, 55 ground check points were withheld from the calibration and post-processing of the LiDAR point cloud, with resulting nonvegetated vertical accuracy of 0.183 feet (0.056 meters), with 95% confidence (Table 10, Figure 12).
+Additionally, bathymetric (submerged or along the water's edge), check points were also collected in order to assess the submerged surface vertical accuracy.
+Assessment of 288 bathymetric check points resulted in an average vertical accuracy of 0.382 feet (0.116 meters) at the 95th Percentile (Table 11, Figure 13).

-QSI also assessed absolute accuracy using 930 ground control points.
-Although these points were used in the calibration and post-processing of the LiDAR point cloud, they still provide a good indication of the overall accuracy of the LiDAR dataset (Table 11, Figure 15).
+QSI also assessed absolute accuracy using 1,018 ground control points.
+Although these points were used in the calibration and post-processing of the LiDAR point cloud, they still provide a good indication of the overall accuracy of the LiDAR dataset, and therefore have been provided in Table 10 and Figure 14.